alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-27-granting-nationality-muslim-country-to-kafirs.md

 lang: en
 locale: en
 note: true
-excerpt: "It is permissible to grant a non-Muslim the nationality of a Muslim country provided that the danger of Fitnah (sedition) is secured and that his good intentions are sensed."
+summary: "It is permissible to grant a non-Muslim the nationality of a Muslim country provided that the danger of Fitnah (sedition) is secured and that his good intentions are sensed."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz Ibn Baz